edvinpontuslarsson/node-rest-api/README.md

 ## Report

-What could I have done better?

-Lots of similar functionality repeatedly, maybe could have reduced code by reusing general functions more

-Follow a more standard HATEOAS pattern

-Why not xml?
-JSON is easier to work with.
-Very common.

 ### 1. Explain and defend your implementation of HATEOAS in your solution.

 As an example, here is the JSON response object of the index url: